 This is what I hear a lot of; how Do I Blog?
-When you first start out creating a blog, it’s hard to imagine that it can become an Empire.
+When you start creating a blog, it’s hard to imagine that it can become an Empire.
 Most of us have these dreams of running an Empire blog, but with so many obstacles to go through, over and under and around.
 One would believe that there is no light at the end of the tunnel.
 Dreams keep us alive and keep us going and striving for what we want.
 A strong desire to achieve and a hatred for failure keeps us piercing forward to grab trophy reward.